caleighm/Reactive-Dog-Journal/README.md

+# What is a Reactive Dog Journal, anyway?
+You've seen it before: some poor sucker hanging on for dear life to the end of a leash while her dog barks and snarls and lunges at some innocent bystander/puppy/weirdly-shaped bush (oh, is that just my dog?).
+Sometimes this behaviour is the fault of bad training early on, other times it's poor or absent socialization from the dog's puppyhood, and other times it's just genetics.
+Whatever it is, it's embarrassing and overwhelming.

+I know, because I live with a (lovely, wonderful, spectacular) reactive dog.

+There are a lot of resources online about how to help resolve reactivity in dogs, so I won't go into that here.
+However, one common recommendation is to create a daily journal to log the dog's successes and failures.
+I've been doing this on and off for about a year and a half now, and I wanted to create an easy way to create, save, and view these logs, and also generate graphical reports summarizing historical patterns.

 # History of Reactive-Dog-Journal
 I first started this Reactive Dog Journal (RDJ) at the UBC Local Hack Day in December 2016.
 I had a vague idea of what I wanted -- a simple app to replace what I was doing in Notepad every day for my dog -- and no idea how to implement.
 I decided on Python and the wxPython library since a) I liked Python and b) it seemed similar to the little GUIs I had made in Java with Swing in class a year ago.